Life Insurance for Aldara users.

-When it comes to an individuals Aldara prescription, pretty much all a life insurance company is going to want to know about is whether or not it has been prescribed to you for the purposes of treating skin cancer.
+When it comes to an individual’s Aldara prescription, pretty much all a life insurance company is going to want to know about is whether or not it has been prescribed to you to treat skin cancer.

 “Have you ever been diagnosed with skin cancer?”